clcwpwqi/CWKernelSU/docs/README.md

 3. [App Profile](https://kernelsu.org/guide/app-profile.html): Lock up the root power in a cage.
 4. Add susfs display
 5. More customization
+6. More suitable for Chinese people to use the habit of interface and functionality

 ## License